ipr-cnrs/flexlm/README.md

 This role will :
 * Copy the `lmgrd` and `lmutil` binaries to the client.
 * Create a specific user to launch daemon.
-* Set up a systemd service.
+* Set up a systemd service (flexlm-NAME).
 [Thanks to Kalebo instructions][kalebo instruction flexlm systemd].
-* Copy vendor daemon binaries to the host if specified.
+* Copy vendor daemon binaries to the host if source is specified.
-* Copy licence file to the host if specified.
+* Copy licence file to the host if source is specified.

 The `lmgrd` and `lmutil` binaries comes from [Mathworks][mathworks download url] in version **flexlm__lmgrd_version**.

+## Known Issues

+* If a value of one licence change in **flexlm__licences** var, all services will be restarted.

 ## Development